CrowdStrike/falcon-helm/helm-charts/falcon-image-analyzer/README.md

 * SUSE Rancher K3s
 * Red Hat OpenShift Kubernetes

-## New updates in current release (1.1.5)
+## New updates in current release (1.1.7)
-- Adding a way to specify `priorityClassName` for pod.
-Image Support `1.0.11`
+- Adding a way to specify log output terminal `log/output:` .
+Image Support `1.0.12` use this field to set the output terminal of logs
-- Configure securityContexts for deployments.
-Image Support requires version `1.0.11`
+`1` = stdout ( some cloud providers like GCP assume any output on stderr to be critical err and display on console )  .
+`2` = stderr/default ( stderr is the normal output for logs ) .
+Any other value will be defaulted to stderr

 ## Dependencies